TritonDataCenter/rfd/rfd/0155/README.md

 -->

 <!--
-    Copyright (c) 2018, Joyent, Inc
+    Copyright (c) 2019, Joyent, Inc
 -->

 # RFD 155 Manta Buckets API

 This RFD will describe the new buckets API for the Manta storage service.
+The functional purpose of this requires some background understanding of Manta's capabilities today.

+We expect that each directory or object creation requires about the same amount of database work.
+Because of our usage of a metadata tier, which, among other things, ensures that database records (metadata) are all around the same size regardless of the size of the actual object stored to disk, we describe our workload capacity in terms of TPS (transactions per second).

+This is related to, but not the same as, total throughput in bytes.
+This is because we use a hierarchical data storage filesystem.
+Whenever we create an object, we may also have to create some number of its parent directories.
+On average, the number of directories created in order to upload an object is 3.8.

+Switching to an API which uses buckets will bring our ratio of objects created to database records created to 1:1.
+This will improve write performance, as well as simplify conversions from database TPS to bytes throughput.

 # HTTP API

-This is a preliminary API design, which may change as we proceed through research efforts.
+We use a RESTful API design.
+For now, this includes the ability to create, get, delete, and list buckets as well as objects in buckets.
+Eventually this API will need to expand to include the ability to do multi-part uploads.

 ## Headers

 These are headers we will use on every request.

 #### Authentication